 Jobless Reincarnation: I Will Seriously Try If I Go to Another World is a light novel adapted into anime about a jobless dude of thirty-four years old, who gets reincarnated in a fantasy world.
 He starts off as a baby and is born into a village in the countryside.
 He has retained all his memories and has only one goal: Live his life without any regrets!

 Our MC Rudeus is quite a cool sarcastic guy, who seems kind of happy that he met Truck-kun in a previous life and was sent to the afterlife.
-While the story is quite slow progression-wise, that is to be expected as our MC starts off as a baby.
+While the story is quite slow progression-wise, that is to be expected as our MC starts off as a baby and gains skills.
 This is the archetype weak to strong coming-of-age story of an MC that isn’t a complete idiot.
 It takes us quite a while when we get to the adventures guild, but it has everything you need!

-RPG like classes, ranking systems, quests, you name it!
+RPG like classes, magic, monsters, ranking systems, quests, you name it!
 The anime only covers a fraction of the story so far, and there are tons of light novels about Rudeus and his crazy harem adventures that you should check out if you liked the anime.